[Title Bar]

 Digital Forensics

-I've worked on some digital forensics projects and have been involved in the Digital Forensics Workshop (DFWS).
+I've worked on many digital forensics projects and have been involved as an organizer in the Digital Forensics Research Workshop (DFRWS).
 I'm interested ways to automate reconstructing the events that took place, as well as synchronizing multiple time lines.
-I am now a GIAC Certified Forensic Analyst (GCFA) and created a free tool, tar2d2, for the practical exam for the certification.
+I had a Gold GIAC Certified Forensic Analyst (GCFA) certification and created a free tool, tar2d2, for the practical exam.
+I renewed it once and have since let it lapse, because I considered it a pretty crappy certification as SANS pushed to increase the number of certificates they awarded (I found it quite easy; just read the material and take a test, oh, and pay them).

 Web